-The Palazzo Altemps houses an important collection of Greek and Roman sculpture that belonged to several families of the Roman nobility between the 16th and 17th centuries.
+The Palazzo Altemps houses an important collection of Greek and Roman sculpture that belonged to several families of the Roman nobility between the sixteenth and seventeenth centuries.
 The works are on display in beautiful rooms decorated with frescoes on the walls and ceilings.

 The figures belonging to the Altemps Collection are also on display in the lovely patio and next to the monumental staircase.
 Although Cardinal Altemps’s collection includes over 100 works, many of them are displayed in other museums, such as the Louvre.

 The Boncompagni Ludovisi collection spans most of the museum.
 It consists of more than 100 works, including The Galatian Suicide and the remarkable Grande Ludovisi sarcophagus.